Data Wrangling

 Dimensions of metadata: (12, 3)

 Let’s try checking if all our metadata samples are also in our expression data.
-We will use the in operator to check for membership in a collection.
+We will use the in function to check for membership in a collection.

 # Assign the rownames of the metadata DataFrame to x